 - Add texture and palatability of food.

-Food sources of fat can be visible (derived from animal fats) like butter, ghee, vegetable oil, vanaspathi or invisible fat (egg, meat, nuts and oil seeds).
-Fats and oily substances like cooking oil, cream, butter and mayonnaise, do not raise blood glucose.
+Food sources of fat can be visible (derived from animal fats) like butter, ghee, vegetable oil, vanaspathi or invisible (egg, meat, nuts and oil seeds).
+Fats and oily substances like cooking oil, cream, butter and mayonnaise do not raise blood glucose.
 It slows stomach emptying and decreases the rate at which blood glucose rises after a mixed meal.
 But it adds calories and cholesterol.

 Mono Unsaturated Fatty Acids (MUFA) lower total cholesterol and LDL but has no effect on HDL.
 The sources are groundnut oil, mustard oil, canola oil and olive oil.
 Gingelly oil and rice bran oil have both PUFA and MUFA.

 Though fat is important and enhances the taste of food, it is essential to remember that they are concentrated source of calories in foods.
 Each gram of fat yields 9 calories (twice as many calories as protein or carbohydrates).
-Therefore it is very essential and important for every individual to lower the fat in the daily diet.
-These are a few tips to lower the fat content in the diet.
+Therefore it is very essential and important for every individual to lower the amount of fat in the daily diet.
+Below are a few tips to lower the fat content in the diet.

 - Use non-stick pans

 - Coconut garnished food should be kept only for special occasions.